 A dispute must be filed no later than six (6) months after the alleged violation of the Transfer Policy.
 In the case where a Registrar of Record alleges that a transfer was in violation of this Policy, the date the transfer was completed shall be deemed the date in which the "alleged violation" took place.
 In the case where a Gaining Registrar alleges that a transfer should have taken place, the date in which the NACK (as defined below) was received by the Registry, shall be deemed the date in which the "alleged violation" took place.

+The WG noted that the statue of limitation to initiate a TDRP is currently set at six months.
+As many registrants do not check regularly on the status of their registered domain names, this length might be too short for a registrant to note a disputable transfer, notify their registrar who in turn needs to then initiate a TDRP. ‘

+Since the statute of limitation is important to assure legal certainty for registrars and gaining registrants – assuring them an undisputed transfer – the WG was mindful that an extension of the statute might have benefits for the losing registrant in case of a disputed transfer.
+Since registrars are contractually obliged to contact Registrants annually under the Whois Data Reminder Policy (WDRP), the WG noted that an extension of the statue of limitation from 6 months to 12 months might be desirable.
+This could mitigate multi-hop transfer problems by providing the losing registrant additional “reaction time” to inquire with their registrar after they did not receive their annual reminder to update their contact information.

+At the same time, members of the Working Group felt that such an extension would not be unduly burdening legitimate transfers.
+The WG believes that extending the TDRP statute of limitations to 12 months will improve the odds that registrants will become aware of a fraudulent transfer when they miss their annual reminder email from the registrar.

+It should also be noted that as part of the IRTP Part C PDP Working Group recommendations, a change of registrant, inter alia, requires that the ‘registrar places a lock on the domain to prevent Inter-Registrar transfers of the domain for 60 days, unless the Prior Registrant has opted out of this requirement after having received a standard notice as to the associated risks’ (see Step 5 of Recommendation #1).

 The Working Group noted that the hopping of domain names might include both inter-registrar and inter-registrant transfers.
-Disputes related to the latter are likely to be affected by the implementation of IRTP Part C which addresses inter-registrant transfer policy.
+Disputes related to the latter are likely to be affected by the implementation of IRTP Part C that addresses inter-registrant transfer policy.
 The Working Group agreed that the applicability of the TDRP to those transfers should be reviewed following the implementation of IRTP C.

 5.2.2.2 Preliminary Recommendations